 Ensure Fair Board Elections

-- Do away with formal board endorsements of board candidatesThe SFBC board has used its endorsement process to discourage capable members from running for the board.
+- End board endorsements of board candidatesThe fact that SFBC board endorses candidates discourages capable members from running for the board, which contributes to less member engagement in the board election process.
 While we appreciate the need for a well-rounded board, a better approach is to advertise what skill sets are needed to encourage members to come forward, instead of the board hand-picking their favorites and discouraging others.
 Diversity on the board is a benefit for the organization.